Perforated Metals

 - Tread

-- A panel of grating to which carrier end plates and nosing are welded.
-Tread is designed specifically to be used as stairs.
+- A grating panel to which carrier end plates and nosing are welded, specifically designed for use as stairs.